DevTyler62/new-church-website/README.md

 I also learned the basics of Figma so I had used that to make a design of what I was looking for before I actually went to coding up the site fully.

-The new site cound be found at https://providencemennonitec.netlify.app/
+The new site cound be found at:
+https://providencemennonitec.netlify.app/

-The old site that I had updated can be found at https://providencemennonite.netlify.app/
+The old site that I had updated can be found at: https://providencemennonite.netlify.app/